F5Networks/f5-aws-cloudformation/experimental/bigiq/licenseManagement/cluster/2nic/existing-stack/byol/README.md

 This is an *existing stack* template, meaning the networking infrastructure MUST be available prior to deploying.
 See the Template Parameters Section for required networking objects.

-The BIG-IQ VE can detect Availability Zone failure and automatically shift public traffic to the BIG-IQ in the Availability Zone that is unaffected.
+In a BIG-IQ high availability configuration, the BIG-IQ system replicates configuration changes since the last synchronization from the primary device to the secondary device every 30 seconds.
+If it ever becomes necessary, you can have the secondary peer take over management of the BIG-IP devices.
 In a 2-NIC implementation, one interface is for management and one is for data-plane traffic, each with a unique public/private IP.

 You can choose one or both of these types of license pools on your BIG-IQ device for licensing your BIG-IP VE devices:
   - A License (Purchase) Pool, which can either be a registration key with a particular number of licenses, or an [ELA](https://www.f5.com/pdf/licensing/big-ip-virtual-edition-enterprise-licensing-agreement-overview.pdf)/subscription pool, which enables self-licensing of BIG-IP virtual editions (VEs),